-- give valid reasons to support points made - make accurate references to relevant theoretical work - assess the impact, on a manager and others, of using a specific behavioural skill in a particular situation - suggest behaviour that would be effective in a particular situation and provide a valid argument to support the suggestion - evaluate the advantages and disadvantages of managerial behaviour in a particular situation In order to enable them to provide evidence, candidates should be given information on a business situation which illustrates actual and potential aspects of managerial behaviour.
+give valid reasons to support points made

+make accurate references to relevant theoretical work

+assess the impact, on a manager and others, of using a specific behavioural skill in a particular situation suggest behaviour that would be effective in a particular situation and provide a valid argument to support the suggestion evaluate the advantages and disadvantages of managerial behaviour in a particular situation situation which illustrates actual and potential aspects of managerial behaviour.
 They should also be given questions on this scenario and asked to respond to them.